nicruo/nicruo.com/content/posts/2024-01-23-prevent-github-repository-rename-using-rulesets.md

 With this ruleset enabled, if I try to rename the repository without a role to bypass, I see the error message "Name can't be changed on a repository protected by a ruleset".

 ![Ruleset enforced](/img/2024-01-23-prevent-github-repository-rename-using-rulesets/6.png)

+GitHub’s rulesets can prevent repository renaming in your organization and many other scenarios.
+By creating a new branch ruleset and managing bypass permissions, you can ensure repository governance.
+This helps maintain consistency and order.

+Remember, effective governance is about setting and adhering to rules.
+With rulesets, you’re closer to this goal.